magomimmo/modern-cljs/doc/tutorial-04.md

 cljs.user=>
 ```

-We can now evaluate CLJS expressions at the bREPL, but first we need a
+We can now evaluate CLJS expressions at the bREPL.
+First we need a
 way to access the browser DOM.

 ```clj